-(ii) Heat and Power Network and Facilities Lease Agreement (Continued)
+(v) Heat and Power Networks and Facilities Lease Master Agreement

-On 17 November 2021, the Company entered into a heat and power networks and facilities lease master agreement with TEDA Holding in relation to the lease of heat and power networks and related facilities by members of the TEDA Holding Group to members of the Group for a term commencing from 1 January 2022 to 31 December 2024.
+On 17 November 2021, the Company entered into a heat and power networks and facilities lease master agreement (the "Heat and Power Networks and Facilities Lease Master Agreement") with TEDA Holding in relation to the lease of heat and power networks and related facilities by members of the TEDA Holding Group to members of the Group for a term commencing from 1 January 2022 to 31 December 2024.
 The monthly leasing fee shall be calculated based on 115% of the monthly depreciation costs of the relevant heat and power networks and related facilities incurred by the relevant members of the TEDA Holding Group.